YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_kafka_producer.md

 ### Connection information

-When you use the program, you need to edit the connection information to the Aiven Kafka cluster.
+When using the program, you need to edit the connection information to the Aiven Kafka cluster.

 Rename the argument to the constructor of the` ProducerSimilator` class, `bootstrap_servers`,  to your Aiven Kafka cluster's URI.